IbtissamBighrman/tests-securite-automatises/README.md

 ## 📜 **Contexte**

-> 🕵️‍♂️ I'm living in an **RGPD-free country** where laws are cool concerning privacy and the fact you may "borrow" computing resources.
-I also have software that turns any containers I do "control" into a **node helping my clients** to do some **"pentests"**:
+> 🕵️‍♂️ I'm living in RGPD-free country where laws are cool concerning privacy,  and  the fact you may "borrow" computing resources.
+I also have some software that turns any contaners I do "control" into a node helping my clients to do some "pentest": **DDoS**, **phishing** to name a few.
+My clients like to ask me for some of those containers I "control" in order to do some "pentest" on their "friends" infrastructure.
-➡️ **DDoS**,
-➡️ **Phishing**,
-... to name a few.

-🔄 **Problem**:
-- I experience issues with losing containers from time to time.
-- Luckily, I also gain control of new resources periodically.

-🔧 **Objective**:
-To create a tool that ensures **quality of service** by maintaining a (relatively) constant number of resources for my clients from my resource pool.
+🔧 I experience from time to time problems with the containers I control, and I loose them.
+Fortunately, it happens that I also gain control of new resources from time to time.
+I  want to have a tool allowing me to offer some quality of serrvice to my client, by providing them, out my resource pool, a (quite) constant number of resources.

 ---